Residential Las Vegas skyline

 What People Complain About

 HOA harassment is the #1 complaint.
-Violation letters arrive for the wrong colored shutters, a work truck in your own driveway, or a trash can visible from the street.
-The HOAs here are well-funded, backed by property management companies that have financial incentives to issue notices regularly.
+Violation letters show up for the wrong colored shutters, a work truck parked in your own driveway, or a trash can visible from the street.
+The HOAs here are well-funded and backed by property management companies that have clear financial incentives to keep issuing notices.

 Traffic on Sahara and Charleston heading east during rush hours is genuinely bad.